NATURE IN A WINTER CITY

 In Winter, it's best to take it slowly, and trips with new walkers, or children who have not experienced Winter in reality, can be quite short at first, but still full of interest and novelty.
 One hopes all the walkers have footwear with good grips or cleats on the soles.

 Once out the door and onto the path, the sense of hearing may be the first one to be engaged.
 Even as the first foot plants itself on the path, a crunch may be heard.
 Naturally, everyone looks down to see what went 'crunch'.
 It could be a little ice or a layer of snow.
-When you move that foot up for its next step, check to see if you have left a design with the sole of your boot!
+When that foot is lifted, check to see if the design of the sole has left its mark!

 The health benefits of trees are extraordinary, particulary in city living.